 This alkaline-forming seed can prevent the formation of calcium oxalate kidney stones and helps keep bones healthy by protecting against osteoporosis.
 Magnesium from the seeds will lend itself to improving metabolism and athletic performance, while iron can help ward off common ailments and conditions like anemia, low energy, shortness of breath, headaches, irritability, and dizziness.
 Its zinc content may also help men maintain a healthy sperm count and avoid testosterone deficiency.

-“The healthy fat content make pumpkin seeds a great snack that will leaving you full and satisfied,” says Tara Miller, holistic nutritionist.
+“The healthy fat content make pumpkin seeds a great snack that will leave you full and satisfied,” says Tara Miller, holistic nutritionist.

 Along with the omega-3s and monounsaturated fats that your body loves, pumpkin seeds also come packed with 12 grams of protein and 12 grams of fiber per one cup serving.
 That healthy dose of dietary fiber may help your digestive tract, keep extra weight from piling on, prevent heart disease, and lower both blood pressure and cholesterol levels.